christopherwoodall/caesar-font/README.md

 # Caesar Cipher Font

-A cyberpunk–Roman–kawaii web experiment where the **font is the decryption key**.

 Type a message, pick a Caesar shift (1–25), and generate a custom cipher font.
 The HTML source is encrypted with your chosen shift.
 The custom web font reverses that shift inside the browser, rendering readable text from scrambled source code.
 If you `curl` the page, you see pure nonsense.
 If you open it in a browser, the message appears.

 ## Live Demo